Sample Marriage Ceremony

 And now, if you ________________________ and ________________________ have at present appeared for the purpose of being joined in legal wedlock, you will please to signify this intention by uniting your right hands.

 ____________________________, do you take the lady whom you now hold by the hand, to be your lawful and wedded wife?
-(I DO) Do you promise to love and cherish her, in sickness and health, for better, for worse, and forsaking all others keep yourself only unto her, so long as you both shall live?
-(I DO)
+(I DO).
+Do you promise to love and cherish her, in sickness and health, for better, for worse, and forsaking all others keep yourself only unto her, so long as you both shall live?
+(I DO).

 ____________________________, do you take the gentleman who stands by your side and holds you by the hand, to be your lawful and wedded husband?
-(I DO) Do you promise to love and cherish him, in sickness and health, for better, for worse, and forsaking all others keep yourself only unto him, so long as you both shall live?
-(I DO)
+(I DO).
+Do you promise to love and cherish him, in sickness and health, for better, for worse, and forsaking all others keep yourself only unto him, so long as you both shall live?
+(I DO).

 Do you both mutually promise in the presence of God, and of these witnesses, that you will at all times and in all circumstances, conduct yourselves toward one another as becomes husband and wife?
-(WE DO)
+(WE DO).

 That you will, love, cherish, and adhere to one another, until separated by death?
-(WE DO)
+(WE DO).

-____________________________, the Bible in the book of Ephesians, commands husbands to so love their wives as Christ loved the church, and gave His live for her.
+____________________________, In the book of Ephesians, the Bible commands husbands to love their wives as Christ loved the church, and gave His life for her.
 Have you so chosen to love ____________________________ in this manner?
-(I HAVE)
+(I HAVE).

 ___________________________ is it your desire to love ________________________ in this manner, knowing that it would not only make her happy, but would also please the Lord himself?
-(YES, IT IS)
+(YES, IT IS).

 ___________________________ the Bible, in the book of Ephesians commands wives to willingly submit to and obey their husbands in every thing, such as the church obeys Christ.
 Have you chosen to submit yourself unto __________________________?